Chart Color Schemes

 Lindisfarne - Rose Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Lindisfarne-Rose Bay's dwelling structure, as per the latest Census, consisted of 88.5% houses and 11.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Hobart metro's 93.4% houses and 6.6% other dwellings.
-Home ownership in Lindisfarne-Rose Bay stood at 42.7%, with mortgaged dwellings at 33.4% and rented ones at 23.9%.
+In Lindisfarne - Rose Bay, as per the latest Census evaluation, 88.5% of dwellings were houses, with the remaining 11.5% being semi-detached, apartments, or other types.
+This compares to Hobart metro's figures of 93.4% houses and 6.6% other dwellings.
+Home ownership in Lindisfarne - Rose Bay stood at 42.7%, with mortgaged dwellings at 33.4% and rented ones at 23.9%.
 The median monthly mortgage repayment was $1,620, higher than Hobart metro's average of $1,538.
-Median weekly rent in Lindisfarne-Rose Bay was $400, compared to Hobart metro's $350.
-Nationally, Lindisfarne-Rose Bay's mortgage repayments were lower at $1,620 versus Australia's average of $1,863, while rents were higher at $400 compared to the national figure of $375.
+Median weekly rent in the area was $400, compared to Hobart metro's $350.
+Nationally, Lindisfarne - Rose Bay's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing